 My work with the Foraged Colour project from initial ideas to final cloth

-My direction was set, two lengths of fabric, one depicting woods in spring and the other woods in autumn, from the same warp.
+In my first post I described my intial ideas and my decision to create two lengths of fabric, one depicting woods in spring, and the other woods in autumn, all from the same warp.